mdfarragher/IML/BinaryClassification/SpamDetection/README.md

 ### The SampleClassification.ConsoleApp project

-We've already inspected the generated code twice when we covered regression.
-So let's do a quick scan to see how the act of classification has changed the generated code.
+Let's do a quick scanof the generated code.

 Go to the SampleRegression folder and open Visual Studio code: